 Look at the photo above.
 Do you see how the tiny figure stands in relation to the hulking building?
 Does this bring a feeling to mind?

-Here’s another tip for telling a great story: Include people in your photos.
+Let me emphasize: If you want to tell a great story, then include people in your photos.
 People are great for establishing interesting characters.

 Plus, when there’s a person in your photo, the viewer is often drawn to them.
 The viewer wants to know: What is the person doing?
 Why are they there?
 How are they feeling?